Mirror pairs of Calabi-Yau threefolds from mirror pairs of quasi-Fano threefolds: Are they new?

 \section{Are they new?}

-It is expected that our examples in Table 1, 2 (\cite{Lee2}) are different from Calabi--Yau threefolds that come as desingularizations of anticanonical sections of Gorenstein toric Fano fourfolds, which are the largest source of known examples of Calabi--Yau threefolds.
+Our examples in Table 1, 2 of \cite{Lee2} are constructed by smoothing method while Calabi--Yau threefolds in \cite{AlGrHe2, KrSk2}, which are the largest source of known examples of Calabi--Yau threefolds, come as desingularizations of anticanonical sections of Gorenstein toric Fano fourfolds.
 A simple way of distinguishing our examples from them is to compare the Hodge numbers but most of their Hodge numbers overlap.
 That's probably because there are so many such examples from toric Fano fourfolds.
 However one still could suspect that the mirror pairs in this paper may overlap with those from toric fourfolds.
 In this section, we pick up a particular Calabi--Yau threefold from our list and explicitly show that this Calabi--Yau threefold is not homeomorphic to any of those from toric fourfolds.
 The Calabi--Yau threefold which we pick up is $\Xi_{X_\Delta}$, where $X(\Sigma_\Delta) = \mbp^3$.
 Its Hodge numbers are

 There are exactly ten different Calabi--Yau threefolds with these Hodge numbers that are desingularizations of anticanonical sections of Gorenstein toric Fano fourfolds (\cite{Ba, KrSk2}).
 Those are constructed from nine reflexive 4-polytopes --- one of the polytopes gives rise to two non-homeomorphic Calabi--Yau threefolds.